 Maryland recently enacted new requirements for parents involved in custody litigation.
 The court recognizes that parents, even those going through litigation, are in the best position to decide what is in their children’s best interests as opposed to allowing a judge to do so for them.
-The court hopes that by requiring parents to engage in discussions concerning parenting time and decision making for their children that more parents will be able to reach amicable decisions concerning the care of their children.
+The court hopes that by requiring parents to engage in discussions concerning parenting time and decision making for their children, that more parents will be able to reach amicable decisions concerning the care of their children with Maryland’s new parenting plan forms.

 Therefore, each parent will be required to complete a parenting plan (or CC-DR-109) under Maryland Rule 9-204.1.
 A parenting plan is a written agreement (formally describing how each parent will care for and make decisions about their child(ren).
 You may fill out this document directly with your child’s other parent, with the aid of a mediator, or with your attorney